bellaliu2023/The-Physics-Grid/software.md

 - [HEALPix](https://healpix.sourceforge.io/) - HEALPix is an acronym for Hierarchical Equal Area isoLatitude Pixelation of a sphere.
 As suggested in the name, this pixelation produces a subdivision of a spherical surface in which each pixel covers the same surface area as every other pixel.
 - [Multi-Gaussian Expansion(MGE)](https://www-astro.physics.ox.ac.uk/~cappellari/software/#mge) - This software obtains an accurate Multi-Gaussian Expansion (MGE) parameterizations (Emsellem et al. 1994; Cappellari 2002) for a galaxy surface brightness with the fitting algorithm of Cappellari (2002, MNRAS, 333, 400).
 Given that Gaussians are not orthogonal functions, MGE fits are in general strongly degenerate, with difficult global convergence, but the MGE_FIT_SECTORS method solves all problems, making MGE fitting an automated, reliable and robust process.

+- [ORSA](https://sourceforge.net/projects/orsa/) - ORSA is an interactive tool for scientific grade Celestial Mechanics computations.
+Asteroids, comets, artificial satellites, Solar and extra-Solar planetary systems can be accurately reproduced, simulated, and analyzed.

 - [PreviSat](https://previsat.sourceforge.net/) - PreviSat is a satellite tracking software for observing purposes.
 Very easy to use, it shows positions of artificial satellites in real-time or manual mode.
 PreviSat is able to make predictions of their passes, predictions of MetOp and COSMO-SkyMed flares, ISS transits and several other calculations.